 - By typing a PIN that was sent to their mobile phone via SMS.

 - Using a device/browser fingerprint and/or cookie, for example to compare current login to previous events.

 Bravura Pass supports multi-factor authentication for all users.
 This includes both an open integration framework with support for all major MFA technologies on the market and an out-of-the-box mobile app that provides a second factor for users who have not yet been provisioned one.

 The recommended sequence for authenticating users into the Bravura Pass web portal (and where it acts as a federated IdP, through into integrated SP applications) is as follows:

 - If the user connects from outside the private/secure corporate network, start with a CAPTCHA.

 - Next, prompt for the user's login ID.

-signed on from the same browser before, this can act as an
+- Fingerprint the user's browser -- if the indicated user has signed on successfully from the same browser before, this fact can act as an unobtrusive authentication factor.

-prompt for another factor, which may be:
+prompt for another factor, which may be any of the following:

 - If the user had previously enrolled their mobile phone number,